jwatson-CO-edu/SPARROW/README.md

     [ ] Identify Dynamic Typing, Where does the language burn time matching?
     [ ] Identify where value history can be built
 [ ] T: Will SPARROW compile & run in Windows without modification?
+[ ] Allow SPARROW to either run a file or run a REPL, depending on how it is called
+    [ ] Execute file: `sparrow <FILENAME>`
+    [ ] Run REPL: `sparrow`
+[ ] E: Single-threaded Efficiency and Readability
+    [ ] T: Ask Dlang forum for feedback
+    [ ] T: Ask StackOverflow for feedback
+[ ] E: Read the next phase's goals.
+    [ ] E: Do they make match your purpose in creating FINCH?
+    [ ] E: Do they make sense to you?
+    [ ] E: What is FINCH's value to you?

 ```
 ## Phase 2: Learn Flow-Based Programming -- FINCH